 Poprad – Vicinity

-The Town of Poprad and its vicinity offers its visitors a unique opportunity to discover natural, historical and cultural rarities.
+City of Poprad and it’s vicinity offers visitors of a city a unique opportunity to discover natural, historical and cultural rarities.

-“Genius loci” of the Poprad Town and its vicinity is presented by works of people´s hands that are embodied in beautiful Spiš towns among which the most outstanding are mainly the former royal towns: Kežmarok with its municipal castle and wooden articular church of the 18th century.
-Levoča and its St Jacob´s Church with the highest Late Gothic altar made by Master Paul of Levoča, these towns have been declared urban monument reserves.
+“Genius loci” of the Poprad City and it‘s vicinity is presented by works of people´s hands that are embodied in beautiful Spiš citiess among which the most outstanding are mainly the former royal cities: Kežmarok with it‘s municipal castle and wooden articular church of the 18th century.
+Levoča and it‘s St. Jacob´s Church with the highest Late Gothic altar made by Master Paul of Levoča, these cities have been declared urban monument reserves.
 Other jewels of the Spiš region entered in the UNESCO World Heritage List, worth seeing, include the Gothic Spiš Castle, the largest castle in the Central Europe, the Spiš Cathedral and Žehra and their surroundings.
-Poprad visitors may enjoy folk architecture in the town’s vicinity located in the conservation reserves in Osturňa and Ždiar.
+Poprad visitors may enjoy folk architecture in the city’s vicinity located in the conservation reserves in Osturňa and Ždiar.